MarcKletz/OMR-MeasureRecognition/README.md

+# THIS REPO AND README IS STILL UNDER HEAVY DEVELOPMENT!

 # About this repo

 All data required for this github project can be downloaded by using the provided DaterLoader script. <br>